TheMTank/GridUniverse/README.md

 - [ ] Integrating learning and planning (Dyna, MC/TD Tree search, Forward and Simulation-based search)
 - [ ] Exploration vs Exploitation (Optimistic policy, optimistic policy with uncertainty, Thompson sampling, UCB)

-## Examples of use
+## Running GridWorld

-To run examples of policy/value iteration or Monte Carlo evaluation on our GridWorld environment run:
+To run examples of algorithms like policy/value iteration or Monte Carlo evaluation on our GridWorld environment:

 `python examples/gridworld_alg_examples.py`

-To run random agents on random or preset grids run:
+To run random agents on different variations of the environment (with different features):

 `python examples/gridworld_env_examples.py`

+The `run_default_gridworld()` function in the above file shows the simplest way to use the environment.
+For more info check the [GridWorld Documentation](https://github.com/beduffy/RL_problems/tree/master/docs/GridWorld.md)

 To run tests: